gdbooks/LegacyOpenGL/Chapter5/direction.md

 }
 ```

 Now that the actual rotation logic is in place, all that's left to do is actually rotate the lights.
-We do this by changing the ```LightParameter.Position``` paramater of light 1 (red) and light 2 (green) every time a frame is rendered.
+We do this by changing the ```LightParameter.Position``` parameter of light 1 (red) and light 2 (green) every time a frame is rendered.

 ## Independently lit objects